MitchellAcoustics/SSID_IVR_Study/README.md

 quarto render
 ```

-This will render the manuscript to a PDF and HTML file in the `output` folder.
+This will render the manuscript to a PDF and HTML file in the `_manuscript` folder.

 ### Saving / Committing Changes